balijepalli/balijepalli/README.md

 - 👯 I’m looking to collaborate on Data and Digital Engineering For Decision Science

+      - Polyglot developer mainly working with Java, Scala and Python
+      - Cloud & Container technology enthusiast and advocate

 - 📝 I regulary write articles on [balijepalli.com](balijepalli.com)

 - 📫 How to reach me **preetam.balijepalli@gmail.com**